Charlotte Latin School: History

 Both the founders and administration expressed non-discriminatory views early in the school's history.
 Founding board member Frank Thies told The Charlotte Observer that Charlotte Latin would not exclude anyone based on race and that its formation was not connected to desegregation of the public schools: "We've been working on this school...for three years.
 If we wanted to create a segregation academy, we could open tomorrow with all the money and students we could take."
 Headmaster Jeremiah Splaine told The Charlotte News that the school has an open door policy and "is interested only in providing education" and to meet the area's need for "a great independent school."
 While the student body was primarily white, records indicate Charlotte Latin was desegregated from its inception, with African American students enrolled in the early 1970s.

 Dr. Edward J. Fox, Jr. was named Charlotte Latin's 3rd headmaster in 1976.
 Over his 25-year tenure, the school experienced a period of sustained growth, with enrollment increasing to 1,320 students, the size of the campus increasing from 50 acres to 112 acres, and the addition of several new facilities.
 In 2000 the school's 30,000-square-foot Science, Art, and Technology Building was opened, followed by the 45,000-square-foot Beck Student Activities Center a year later.
 The middle school building was named the "Edward J. Fox, Jr. Middle School" upon his retirement in 2001.

 In 2001, Dr. Fox was succeeded as headmaster by Arch McIntosh, Jr. Under McIntosh's leadership, minority enrollment at Charlotte Latin increased more than four-fold, from 3.4% of the student population in 2000 to 15.6% in 2018.
-At the end of his 18-year tenure, Charlotte Latin opened the Inlustrate Orbem Building, a 50,000-square-foot sf facility housing upper school classrooms as well as the admissions, college counseling and development offices.
+At the end of his 18-year tenure, Charlotte Latin opened the Inlustrate Orbem Building, a 50,000-square-foot facility housing upper school classrooms as well as the admissions, college counseling and development offices.
 The 100/200 building (formerly classrooms and administrative offices) was repurposed as the "McIntosh Leadership Center" in 2018, shortly before his retirement.

 In July 2019 Charles D. Baldecchi ("Chuck") became the 5th head of school in Charlotte Latin's history.